Let's get some information!

 Where Do I Need a Vapor Barrier?

-In most cases, installing vapor barrier in attics, basements, and exterior walls is required by most local building codes, depending on where you live.
-It’s important to note that air sealing is a more cost-effective option, and while it won’t completely restrict moisture transmission, it’s the smart place to start.
+Depending on where you live vapor barriers are required by most local building codes in attics, basements, and exterior walls.
+However, air sealing is a more cost-effective option, and while it won’t completely prevent moisture penetration, it’s the smart place to start.

 Attic